MileHacker Logo

 • In Papeete, Tahiti, you find metered taxis.
 These operate differently from informal arrangements.

-• Any "taxi" service on Tuamotu atolls means an informal arrangement with a local.
-Agree on the price beforehand; payment is typically cash.
+• Any "taxi" service on Tuamotu atolls means a relaxed arrangement with a local.
+Agree on the price beforehand; payment should be typically cash.

 Apps & Safety

-• Ride-sharing apps like Uber or Lyft cannot be found in French Polynesia, including the Tuamotu Islands.
+• Ride-sharing apps like Uber or Lyft cannot be found in The french language Polynesia, including the Tuamotu Islands.

 • Informal shared lifts are generally safe, given the low crime rates.

-• Pre-arranged transfers through your accommodation offer the most reliable and safest option.
+• Pre-booked transfers through your accommodation have the most dependable and safest option.

 Rental Options